velio-io/collet/docs/syntax.md

 ```

 If you're using Collet Docker image or Collet app jar directly, you can provide pipeline configuration as EDN file.
 In this case Collet has a special reader - `#env` for reading environment variables.
+So your configuration file could
+look like

 ```clojure
 {:post-id           #uuid "f47ac10b-58cc-4372-a567-0e02b2c3d479"